 - ATF Form 3: Required for transfers between licensed dealers and/or manufacturers

 - ATF Form 4: Required when transferring the item from a dealer to an end-user

-But a paper filed Form 4 has to be manually inputted to check the information, and the information for the transferred item also has to be verified.
-This can take a long time, particularly on older NFA items where record-keeping is particularly shoddy.
+On the other hand, a paper-filed Form 4 has to be manually input into the system to check the information, and the information for the transferred item also has to be verified.
+This can take a long time, especially on older NFA items where record-keeping can be particularly shoddy.
 In fact, some NFA items require extensive research to identify in old records.
 This certainly can increase the wait time!